Experienced Periodontal Care

 Optimal periodontal health with full, healthy gums is the foundation for strong teeth which can significantly contribute to good overall well-being and quality of life.
-At our Chicago practice, Peter O. Cabrera, DDS, helps patients achieve optimal oral health with expert periodontal care and maintenance using innovative treatment techniques and advanced technology.
+At our Chicago practice, Peter O. Cabrera, DDS, and Bahareh Sabzehei DDS, MS help patients achieve optimal oral health with expert periodontal care and maintenance using innovative treatment techniques and advanced technology.

 We also believe that preserving and obtaining ideal gum health is a joint effort.
 When it comes to treating the essential structures of your smile, we walk you through every aspect of your treatment and emphasize the importance of communication and education.

 We take the time to establish trust when providing expert guidance and essential instructions regarding what you should be doing at-home to prevent conditions that could jeopardize oral and gum tissue health.

 Schedule your periodontal consultation with Dr. Peter Cabrera or Dr. Bahareh Sabzehei and their team to explore your options towards a healthier, functional, and better smile today!

 What Does Periodontics Involve?

 Periodontics is a specialized field of dentistry that focuses on diagnosing, preventing, and treating your gums as well as the surrounding structures that are responsible for holding your teeth in place.

 The primary goal of periodontics is to achieve and maintain ideal periodontal health and ensure that long-lasting function, health, and beauty remains throughout your smile.

 What Services are Considered Periodontics?